The mother of a disabled child said that childcare, short breaks and respite for parent and carers had been “wholly inadequate” for years.

 “Many families cannot find suitable PAs, the direct payments then build up in supported bank accounts as a surplus – and it appears on paper that families have the support they have been assessed as needing.

-“To add insult to injury the families are then asked to return the surpluses – and who knows what happens to that money – there is no evidence to suggest that it is used to develop the very support services that are so lacking which caused the surplus to build up in the first place.”
+“There is no evidence to suggest that it is used to develop the very support services that are so lacking which caused the surplus to build up in the first place.”

 The council is required to provide support services, but for children like her son who need one-to-one support, she said the provision were “significantly inadequate”.

-Ms Woods said parents were asked in a recent survey to choose between “targeted” and “specialist” provision or specialist only, but parents did not want to have the responsibility of choosing between the two.
+Ms Woods said that parents were asked in a recent survey to choose between “targeted” and “specialist” provision or specialist only, but parents did not want to have the responsibility of choosing between the two.

 There is also a lack of respite care services, to give parents of children with complex needs a break.

-Ms Woods said despite a waiting list for respite care, Brighton and Hove is renting out its site at Drove Road to other councils
+Ms Woods said that despite a waiting list for respite care, Brighton and Hove is renting out its site at Drove Road to other councils

 Ms Woods said: “Families with SEND children have a right to the same childcare provision level that families with non-SEND children access – as well as additional respite support for parents.